With Olympics backdrop, Twitter goes for gold in ad strategy

 Its Olympic journey has had some bumps as well.
 The company came under fire again this week for banning a British journalist who was critical of NBC and tweeted an executive's email address, leading commentators to question whether Twitter compromised its values to side with a business partner.
 Twitter later apologized and reinstated the account.

-But from an advertising standpoint, Twitter's priorities were perhaps most clearly displayed at a recent European event: the annual Cannes Lions advertising festival.
+But from an advertising standpoint, Twitter's priorities were perhaps most clearly display

-A massive banner hung over the festival's main event hall, featuring the company's blue bird logo and the hash tag: "#CannesLions," Bain said.

-The message to marketers was that all the festival's chatter was "also happening on Twitter."